congnd/TIL/iOS/troubleshooting.md

 ### With exact the same configuration as on Figma, shadow on iOS doesn't look like what it should be
 When trying to implement a shadow style from Figma, you should devide the blur value set on Figma by 2 then use that value to set to the `shadowRadius` of CALayer.
 Not sure the reason behind this.

+### By default, UIGestureRecognizer cancels touches when it detected the gesture
+If you to handle touches even after a particular gesture recognizer has detected a gesture, you can set the `cancelsTouchesInView` to `false`